karthikkck/karthikkck.github.com/source/_posts/2012-07-30-ubuntu-to-mac.md

 But this does not happen on mac and I had to rename all "User.php" usage in loading files to "user.php"

-### Things I miss on a MAC

-1. GIMP - I am not finding an alternative where I can open .PSD without having photoshop ( I cannot afford photoshop )

 ## Conclusion:

 > whatever it is I just love working on a MAC, specially with a iMAC and not with MAC Book Pro